thomasjvu/sudden-death/README.md

 # Sudden Death!
-Your enemy only has two hits until they face certain death, but so do you.
+Your enemy only has two hits until they face certain death, but so do you...
 Bring down your enemy!

 ![Demo of the Two-hit Knockout Fighting Game](/img/2hko.gif "Demo of the Two-hit KNockout Fighting Game")